fmillion-mnsu/cs406-f25/G_ASSIGN1.md

 You should see all green checkmarks.
 If any component shows an error, contact me for assistance.

 3. Access your **VS Code cloud instance** by visiting `https://code-g<n>.cs406.campus-quest.com` (replace `<n>` with your group number!).
 The password is the same as the admin password you were given in class.

+> [!IMPORTANT]
+> You **cannot** use the VS Code terminal to run commands for the SDN exercise.
+The VS Code's integrated terminal is in a different virtual environment than the actual SDN environment - the only thing that is shared between the two is your code directory.
+Changes you make in VS Code are immediately reflected in the SDN environment, but you must use the web terminal to actually execute commands.
+>
+> If you do try to run any SDN commands in the VS Code terminal, they will fail.

 ## Part 1: Basic Topology Creation